 Crew rest areas

-The A350 XWB provides functional rest areas for cockpit and cabin crews without reducing revenue passenger seating.
-The XWB’s extra wide fuselage allows for optimised rest area options on long-range flights for cockpit and cabin crews, offering facilities that are truly private – and which do not reduce the number of revenue-generating passenger seats available to airline operators.
+The A350 XWB provides functional rest areas for cockpit and cabin crews without reducing passenger seating or revenue generating cargo space.
+The XWB’s extra wide fuselage allows for optimised rest area options on long-range flights for cockpit and cabin crews, offering facilities that are truly private – and which do not reduce the number of revenue-generating passenger seats or cargo capacity available to airline operators.

-Crew rest zones are situated in the aircraft’s crown above the main cabin level, with their staircase access directly integrated into the A350’s galleys.
+Crew rest zones are situated in the aircraft’s crown above the main cabin level, with their staircase access directly integrated into the A350 XWB’s galleys.

 Orders & deliveries